Field Manual · DAM

 6. Align DAM Workflows with Legal Review Processes

 Integrate your compliance or legal review directly into DAM workflows.
 Assets requiring legal or brand checks should automatically route to the correct reviewers.
 Include approval stages such as: Rights Verification (Confirm licensing and release documentation), Brand Approval (Ensure creative elements align with brand standards), and Final Legal Sign-off (Record the authorisation within metadata).
-Centralising legal review in your DAM prevents informal approvals and ensures all validations are documented.
+Centralizing legal review in your DAM prevents informal approvals and ensures all validations are documented.

 7. Integrate DAM with External Compliance Systems